-The installation of this boiler must be carried out by a competent person in accordance the rules in force in the countries of destination.
+The installation of this boiler must be carried out by a competent person approved at the time by the Health and Safety Executive and in accordance the rules in force in the countries of destination.

 Manufacturer's instructions must not be taken as overriding statutory requirements.